 SOURCE: American Family Survey 2022.
 Asked of all women under 50.
 Asked of all men under 50 in a relationship.
+NOTE: Numbers may not add up to 100% due to rounding.

 In light of the Supreme Court's recent abortion decision, the question of how Americans react to unexpected pregnancies takes on increasing importance.
 We asked all women under 50 years old and all men under 50 in a relationship to report their expectations for how an unexpected pregnancy in which they keep the child would affect their relationships, financial situations, and education or career plans.
 A majority of respondents say that an unexpected pregnancy would have a very or somewhat positive effect on their relationships with their partners, and a plurality say it would improve relationships with their family members more generally, though women express more concern than men about a potentially negative effect on their relationships with their partners and families.
 By contrast, over 6 in 10 respondents judge that an unexpected pregnancy would have no effect on friendships, and this is true for both women and men.